fraferra/PDF-unsupervised-classification/README.md

 # PDF-unsupervised-classification
-Class of python functions to format and cluster PDF documents
+Class of python functions to format and cluster PDF and Word documents

 Currently pdfreader reads all the PDF files in your library, converts them into bag of words and uses k-means to create a new library with new folders.
 Working only approxiately with the test library, improvements are needed.
 REQUIREMENTS: nltk, sklearn, PyPDF2